STATISTICAL MODEL FOR UNDERSTANDING POLITICS: INTRODUCTION TO ECONOMETRICS - 2022/3

 Lecture Hours: 11

 Seminar Hours: 11

 Prerequisites / Co-requisites

 The course consists of lectures and small-group seminars organized as labs.
 The lectures provide an introduction to causal inference, quantitative research design, descriptive statistics, probabilities and the normal distribution, hypothesis testing, bivariate regression, multiple regression, problems in multiple regression, binary choice models and a brief overview of more advanced topics.
 The students will be provided with a dataset that will be used along the course in the seminars or lab sessions where the statistical software R is available.
-The course assessment will be based on a research design (10% of total mark – 1000 words) and two statistical assignments (both 1500 words and 45% of total mark).

 |Assessment type||Unit of assessment||Weighting|

 The assessment strategy is designed to provide students with the opportunity to demonstrate a comprehensive understanding of the main principles of a research design in Social Sciences and be able to successfully apply and describe the concepts covered during the lectures to the research topic of their choice.
 In addition, students will also have to demonstrate their ability to conduct independent quantitative analysis using R, identify the appropriate statistical method to be used to answer specific research questions and interpret the results obtained.